nix-community/nixd/nixd/tools/nixd/test/code-action/extract-to-file/extract-list.md

 # RUN: nixd --lit-test < %s | FileCheck %s

-Test that "Flatten nested attribute set" action is offered for simple nested attrsets.
+Test that "Extract to file" action is offered for list expressions.

 <-- initialize(0)